 Saturday night I went out to eat with more of my brother's friends.
 We had okonomiyaki which they kept describing as a pancake(to me its like an omelet).
 You get to put anything you want in it such as fish, meats, vegetables, and pretty much anything else.
 I had octopus, squid, and pork (with veggies) in mine.
-I was super nervous about the octupus but it turns out that it was so delicious!
+I was super nervous about the octupus but it turns out that it to be so good!

 Today I am going to go sign up for Japanese language classes.
 I will also be working at the homeless shelter for the first time.
 It should be a good day!
 Here are some of the pictures from this past week.
 Enjoy!